sanskratipatel/gps_tracking/README.md

 # **Live Location Tracking System**

 A real-time location tracking system built using **Python**, **Django** and **WebSockets**.
 This system provides features like user authentication, live location updates, admin controls, and role-based access.
-The project uses PostgreSQL as the database and integrates OpenCage for reverse geocoding to enhance location data.
+The project uses PostgreSQL as the database and integrates OpenCage for reverse geocoding to enhance location data.cv

 ## **Features**